Having a Baby in Costa Rica

 Some say that infant mortality is an indicator of a countries health care system and wealth.
 If you look at the list of countries that rank better than Costa Rica they are all highly developed 1st world countries.

 The World Health Organization (WHO) rated Costa Rica’s Health Care System at the 37th best in the world just ahead of the United States who ranks 38th.
 What is even more interesting is that the United States Health Care system is the most expensive in the world whereas Costa Rica’s is just the 50th most expensive in the world.

 As reported by CNN in 2013 giving birth in the U.S. is more expensive than any other country in the world.
 Total costs average $18,329 for a vaginal delivery and $27,866 for a C-section, with the bulk of the bill going to insurers.
 However, families with insurance still have to pay about $3,400 out of pocket.

-Krista and Chris, one of the ex-pat couples we interviewed for this blog, extensively researched the costs to deliver a baby here in Costa Rica in a private, state-of-the-art maternity hospital facility in either San Jose or Liberia.
-Total Costs for what they call a luxury natural birth are $3,000.
+Krista and Chris, one of the ex-pat couples we interviewed for this blog, extensively researched the costs of having a baby in Costa Rica in a private, state-of-the-art maternity hospital facility in either San Jose or Liberia.
+Total costs for what they call a luxury natural birth are $3,000.
 The cost for a C-Section is around $1,500 more.